An animal hospital in Whangārei has been inundated with starving native wood pigeons, which are otherwise known as the kereru.

 It is rare to see a kereru in urban areas but now as they search for food, there are reports of kereru sightings in backyards.

-It is believed that the tarere trees where kereru would normally flock to for food have been fruiting later than expected.
+It is believed that the taraire trees where kereru would normally flock to for food have been fruiting later than expected.

-"The alternative food is pigeon wood berries and unfortunately high numbers of rats are taking out the pigeon wood berries," Department of Conservation's Kevin Hackwell said.
+"The alternative food is pigeon wood berries and unfortunately high numbers of rats are taking out the pigeon wood berries," Forest & Bird chief conservation advisor Kevin Hackwell said.

 Mr Webb says the birds have been too weak to put up fight and will use their own reserves and body fat to keep them going.